Last updated on March 2nd, 2021 at 11:35 am

 A rough calculation to find the right size of a freestyle board is to get a board that is as high as your Adam’s Apple.
 In other words, if you like going into the terrain park, then go with a shorter, more flexible freestyle snowboard.
 In addition to using the snowboard size calculator above, please also check the weight range that is written on the back of your potential new snowboard.

 Freestyle snowboards.
 Are shorter boards that offer the ability to ride switch stance, adjust your stance to be wider, and make it easier to spin off jumps, butter on flat ground, and hit rails easily.
+Additionally, you should also check out our guide to freestyle snowboard bindings.
+Just like boards, bindings have a flex rating.
+The more flexible the binding is, the easier it will be to land your tricks in the park.

 How to choose the best snowboard length for you?